IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Reactance can take a negative value as a result of the approximation of three-winding transformers.
 No Kirchhoff's second law disjunctive constraint is formulated for a circuit with negative reactance.

 Those lines with fixed cost > 0 are considered candidate and can be installed or not.

+If lower and upper bounds of investment decisions are very close (with a difference < 1e-3) to 0 or 1 are converted into 0 and 1.

 Node location
 -------------